SafetyPanda/jRisk/README.md

 # jRisk
 A Risk Clone written in Java.
+Backend at the moment, but will become a full game, using javaFX, when I feel up to implementing that.
+Currently out of town for 9 days so updates will be sporadic.

 # What Works?
   - Creates a very very very very basic board.
-  - No adjacents, uses Airlift Variant.
-(Players can move and attack anywhere on the board).
+  - Adjacents!
   - Whole game works:
       - Creates 2 players
       - Has menu for certain moves